bertlshoferwe/snake_case_convert/README.md

-# Creating the README for the Pascal/CamelCase to Snake_Case Converter
-readme_content_snake_case = """
 # Pascal/CamelCase to Snake_Case Converter

 This Python program converts strings written in PascalCase or camelCase into snake_case.
 It's a simple utility function that ensures proper formatting by following a consistent naming convention.